The GCC technology provides a wide range of target dependent

 found in the GCC documentation.

--m switches may in some cases result in improved
+Use of these `-m' switches may in some cases result in improved code performance.

 The GNAT technology is tested and qualified without any